 Amazon’s enormous infrastructure is entirely dependent on each product’s Amazon Product ID.
-Sellers will find that their accounts are deactivated and/or their brands may be compromised if they do carefully abide by Amazon’s product identification requirements.
+Sellers will find that their accounts are deactivated and/or their brands may be compromised if they do not carefully abide by Amazon’s product identification requirements.
 Amazon has specific item identification guidelines and sellers need to know the nuances of which Amazon product identifier applies to their goods.
 Amazon product categories will define the designated type of product identifier number (Product ID) which needs to be used when adding new product pages and listings.

 Amazon Product ID requirements:

 - Many categories have specific UPC/EAN and GTIN guidelines that sellers are required to follow when creating product pages.
 These include requirements for products sold as bundles and requirements for products sold as packs.

 - UPC requirements may vary across categories or for different types of products in the same category.

 - Sellers must use the correct product identifier for the item they are listing.
 The use of false product identification information, including UPC codes, is prohibited.

 - ISBN barcodes are required when uploading listings for books.

 In order to set-up a new product listing on Amazon, you will need either a valid UPC or ISBN number;

 The Amazon UPC Barcode Policy impacts not only new suppliers desiring to sell on Amazon but also existing sellers who risk having their account suspended.
 Suspended sellers not only lose time and money trying to get reinstated but also forfeit lost profit which comes with blocked listings and account suspension.
 The policy reads as: